 If you are considering a Medicare supplement plan, find out if they are following Medicare guidelines.
 This is especially important when requesting coverage for proton treatment for prostate cancer.
-Medicare (as of February 2011) covers proton.
-However, some Medicare supplement plans do not.
+Traditional government Medicare (as of July, 2015) covers proton.
+However, some Medicare supplement plans do not and are not required to follow traditional Medicare guidelines.

 Also remember, an insurer may "cover" proton therapy but that may not mean they cover it 100%.
-Some reimburse at 100% while some reimburse at 80% or lower.
+Some reimburse at 100% while some reimburse at 80% or lower of the usual and prevailing fee (U&P).
+U&P refers to the usual fee charged by the majority of providers in your geographic area.
+For example, if the 50 out of 60 physicians in your area charge \$100 for a treatment, and 10 physicians charge \$150 for the same treatment, the insurer will pay 80% of \$100 irregardless of what the physician charges.
 The best thing you can do is take the time to read and understand your health insurance policy before you agree to it and before you need it.